Herb-Brined Turkey Recipe

 - 1 teaspoon pepper

 - 1. In a large kettle, combine the salt, brown sugar, sage, thyme, rosemary and 2 quarts water.
 Bring to a boil.
 Cook and stir until salt and sugar are dissolved.
 Remove from the heat.
-Add the cold water to cool the marinade to room temperature.
+Add the cold water to cool the brine to room temperature.